 Edited by Christina Acevedo and Cheryl Baltes

 Designed by Allan Helmick, Sylvia Irving, and Luisa Lee

-Anteater Spirit: Student Activism that (Re)shaped UCI, 1965 to Now will be on display in the Langson Library from November 2022 through mid-April 2023 during regular library hours.
+Anteater Spirit: Student Activism that (Re)shaped UCI, 1965 to Now was on display in the Langson Library from November 2022 through April 2023.